 A hard-throwing reliever whose career peaked with a World Series ring for the 2009 Yankees, embodying the high-stakes life of a major league bullpen arm.

-Brian Bruney's baseball journey was defined by a potent fastball and the rollercoaster volatility typical of a relief pitcher.
-Signed as an amateur free agent by the Arizona Diamondbacks, he made his MLB debut in 2004, flashing the arm strength that would be his calling card.
-His career found its most prominent stage with the New York Yankees, where from 2006 to 2009 he served as a sometimes-dominant, sometimes-wild setup man.
-Bruney threw gas, but command could be elusive; he was the kind of pitcher who could strike out the side or walk the bases loaded.
-His tenure culminated in the 2009 season, where he contributed to a bullpen that closed out a World Series championship.
+Brian Bruney contributed to a bullpen that closed out the 2009 World Series championship with the New York Yankees.
+Signed as an amateur free agent by the Arizona Diamondbacks, he debuted in MLB in 2004, flashing a potent fastball.
+From 2006 to 2009 with the Yankees, he served as a sometimes-dominant, sometimes-wild setup man.
+He could strike out the side or walk the bases loaded.
 After New York, he moved through several other clubs, his power still present but his role diminishing.
-His career stands as a testament to the specialized, pressurized world of late-inning pitching.
+His career reflected the specialized, pressurized world of late-inning pitching.

 1981–1996